 I was done with my second year at University and I still didn’t have the faintest idea of what my hard skills were.
 However, in my third year things changed.
 I was lucky enough to be referred for an engineering role at a technology startup.
 My time spent there was the most exhilarating professional experience I’ve ever had.

 I spent each day meeting clients, building the product and evenings drinking beer with my colleagues and employees from different startups.
 The startup environment was very stimulating.
 I learnt as much as I could about how tech startups worked.
 I tried to hone my core engineering skills by working in software development roles in a bank, an European university, a technical publishing company and other small freelance projects.
 I like to think that the whole process of finding the hard skill and then honing it is passion.

 Even if you can’t mould your hard skills into a passion, honing them to a point where you can call yourself a specialist is a great advantage.
 Passion isn’t always obvious,vocations involving steep learning curves are seldom easy to feel passionate about without sufficient exposure.
 So keep exploring and challenging yourself, and with a little hard work and luck, you’ll find yours.

 I’ve been told that there’s nothing more attractive than a well spoken, driven, articulate and fit individual.
-You have the tools now, it’s time to stop scrolling your news feed and pick up that tennis racket.Contribute to Digital Senior: Want to share your thoughts or experiences to help other students just like you?
-Hesitate no more.
-Find out more about submitting an article to Digital Senior and reach out to thousands of readers!
+You have the tools now, it’s time to stop scrolling your news feed and pick up that tennis racket.Review your course Have something to say about your course?
+Help other people with your review and get rewarded at the same time.
+Find out more about submitting a review to Digital Senior.